Can I retire with a £250k pension pot?

 The 4% Rule: A helpful tool for early retirees

 William Bengen is an economist famous for creating the 4% rule after analysing 50 years of historical returns across every asset class.
-He determined that in all circumstances, regardless of when someone retired over the 50 years, they could take annual withdrawals of 4%, and the pot would always last 30 years.
+He determined that in all circumstances, regardless of when someone retired over the 50 years, they could take annual withdrawals of 4%, and the pot would always last 30 years.[4]
 By applying this rule, you could take £28,000 a year from your £700,000 retirement pot.
-Not quite a comfortable retirement but almost.
+Not quite a comfortable retirement but getting there.
 However, you’ve probably done some quick sums – if it did run out in 30 years and you retired on your 60th birthday, your 90th birthday could be a pretty miserable one…

-There are some flaws in Bengen’s approach though and it really should just be taken as a rough rule of thumb rather than Gospel.[2]
-To more accurately determine the required investment amount for your retirement, the best approach is to work with an adviser to create a customised cash flow plan.
+While useful, rather than rely solely on the 4% rule or a pension calculator, many people may benefit from working with an adviser to create a customised cash flow plan.
 The plan can account for various factors that will more closely reflect real life such as variable withdrawals, capital expenditures, and the flexibility to accommodate different market returns.
 You can also stress test some of the plan’s assumptions, which helps ensure a more comprehensive and reliable assessment of what you will personally need for retirement.
-Of course, even this is based on assumptions so updating the cashflow on an annual basis, and as life changes, is equally as important as creating your initial plan.[3]
+Of course, even this is based on assumptions so updating the cashflow on an annual basis, and as life changes, is equally as important as creating your initial plan.[8]

 An example cashflow plan can be found below: